 Student chapters must apply and be approved by a vote of the APSE executive committee.
 A prospective chapter must secure:

 • A faculty member who will serve as chapter adviser.
-An adviser pays the educator dues fee upon approval of chapter application by APSE executive committee.
+An adviser pays the educator dues fee upon approval of the chapter application by the APSE executive committee.

-• A roster of interested chapter members, their academic classification and email addresses.
-No minimum number of chapter members is required, unless a certain number of members is required by the university to become an official student organization.
+• A roster of interested chapter members, their academic classification, and email addresses.
+No minimum number of chapter members is required, unless the university requires a minimum number to become an official student organization.
 Student chapter members do not have to pay APSE dues, although chapters may set dues for their own use.

 • An essay stating why you seek to establish an APSE student chapter and what you hope to achieve through affiliation with APSE.
 The essay should include details about the adviser’s involvement in the student chapter and also note any professional APSE members who have indicated their willingness to participate in your chapter.

-• Written proof from your university your chapter has or will seek to be recognized as an official student organization.
-Please include requirements regarding such recognition APSE should know about.
+• Written proof from your university that your chapter has or will seek to be recognized as an official student organization.
+Please include the requirements for such recognition that APSE should be aware of.

 Current chapters